giresskenne/focusflow/README.md

 Then open the project in Expo Go (device) or press `i` for iOS Simulator / `a` for Android Emulator.

+See `docs/RUNNING.md` for simulator vs device setup and recommended commands (including Tunnel mode and Dev Client builds).

 ## Smart Reminders

 Implemented using `expo-notifications`.